Sameach

+Themes

 The song describes an Israeli woman on a kibbutz who appears to be depressed, having a torrid affair with a Damascus man, who appears in the video in a traditional headdress, or keffiyeh.
 It makes references to wars and natural disasters such as floods, and when the reference to the cucumber is made, the singers sing into cucumbers.
 It also used the suggestive line "I want to do it with him all day long".

+Eurovision

+The group had originally entered the contest as a joke.
+At the end of the performance the group waved small flags of both Israel and Syria; the waving of the Flag of Syria led to the performance being disendorsed by the Israeli Broadcasting Authority after the group had refused to withdraw the use of the flag for the final.
+The performance also garnered controversy when the group, at the last minute, decided to sing the song's English title ("Be Happy") in place of the Hebrew title, after previously having stated that they would sing the song entirely in Hebrew.